 Not everyone wants to learn the same thing or learn it in the same way.
 Give your staff the power to shape their own learning by allocating them their own learning budget.
 Each staff member can choose where they spend this money, providing it meets the criteria of relevant professional development.
 This ensures that your staff are learning what they want to learn, and also encourages them to put considerable thought into how they learn it.

 Embrace small talk

-An individual’s boss in the early stage of their career is one of the biggest influences they will have in the professional life.
+An individual’s manager in the early stage of their career is one of the biggest influences they will have in the professional life.
 Don’t take this responsibility lightly.
 Get to know your staff on a personal level, keep your office door open wherever possible, and take the time for small talk.
 This will help them feel comfortable talking to you and confident that they can come to you with problems, questions and when seeking advice.

 Let them solve the problem themselves

 Sometimes it’s important to step back and watch your staff fend for themselves, even if this leads to failure.
-Many of your staff will be naturally risk-adverse, and if they work in an environment where they know their boss will correct them before they even have the chance to act, they will always look for approval.
-When it’s not going to be detrimental for your accounting firm, let them figure out on their own that they're wrong, and then let them find a better solution.
+Many of your staff will be naturally risk-averse, and if they work in an environment where they know their boss will correct them before they even have the chance to act, they will always look for approval.
+When it’s not going to be detrimental for your business, let them figure out on their own that they're wrong, and then let them find a better solution.
 This will help them put much more thought into their work rather than simply doing, and also create a more innovative mindset.

 You will find these strategies won’t require much effort to maintain.
 Instead, they will become organic and a culture of learning and self-development will flow throughout your team.
 Your staff will grow rapidly, producing results they are pleased with and that have a wider positive impact.
 Empowering your team should be a no-brainer for any business serious about growth and success.

 To compare the challenges you are facing acquiring, training and retaining staff with accounting practices from around the world, download The talent challenge: insights from Karbon’s talent survey.